Dragon (magazine): Other releases

 A collection of Dragon was released as the Dragon Magazine Archive in 1999.
 It was released as a CD-ROM with a Windows application and PDF files.
 The Dragon Magazine Archive was directed by Rob Voce, and published by TSR/Wizards of the Coast.
 Pyramid reviewed it, saying that the archive was "worth the price", but that its application's Windows-only format limits other platforms from being able to read the PDFs manually.
+AllGame had some issues with the interface but said it was worth picking up for browsing ideas for a campaign.
 It was reviewed in Backstab #19.